lhoursquentin/sed-bin/README.md

 # Notes

-- Missing/incomplete features (supporting/fixing those is planned):
+- Incomplete features / known issues:
-  - with 2 addresses, the `c` command will be executed every time for each matching line instead of only once when leaving the range.
+  - with 2 addresses, the `c` command will be executed every time for each matching line instead of only once when leaving the range
+  - sed label names conflicting with C keywords (break/continue etc.) are not handled
+  - no pattern/hold space overflow checks, currently both limited to 8192 bytes as per the POSIX spec requirement.
+Going over that limit will most likely cause a segfault.

 - The translator does not handle invalid sed scripts, it will just generate invalid C code which will probably fail to compile, make sure you can run your